HannesDiemerling/IV-Implementation/iv_in_python.md

     Using the Metropolis-Hastings algorithm (an MCMC sampler), we compute the posterior distribution for these model parameters.
 This posterior is computed separately for each class (label) in the dataset, enabling both class-specific accuracy assessments and aggregated metrics.

 5. **Outputs:**
-    The IV process produces several types of outputs, each reflecting a different aspect of classifiers performance:
+    The IV process produces several types of outputs:
-    - **Asymptotic Accuracy Distribution:**
+    - **Accuracy Distribution for an Infinite Training Set**
-      For each label, IV provides a posterior distribution of the *asymptote* parameter.
-This distribution represents the classifier’s expected accuracy when trained on an infinitely large dataset.
+      For an infinitely large dataset, the classifier’s expected accuracy is represented by the posterior distribution of the *asymptote* parameter, which is provided for each label by IV.
     - **Finite Training Set Accuracy Distribution:**
-      In addition to the asymptotic case, IV can compute the accuracy distribution for any specific training set size (n).
-For each MCMC sample, the accuracy at size n is calculated using
+    For a finite training set of size 𝑛, IV can compute the corresponding accuracy distribution.
+For each MCMC sample, the accuracy at size 𝑛 is determined using:
       $$
       p_n = \text{asymptote} - \frac{\text{offset\_factor}}{n},
       $$
-      and the collection of these values forms a distribution for the accuracy at that particular n.
+      All MCMC values together form a distribution for the accuracy at this particular n.
     - **Overall Accuracy Distributions:**
-      Instead of assessing a single label, IV also allows evaluation of the classifier’s performance over the full dataset.
+      Instead of assessing accuracy Distributions for a single label, IV also allows evaluation of the classifier’s performance over the full dataset.
 Two metrics are available:
       - **Balanced Accuracy (bacc):**
-        This is obtained by convolving the per-label accuracy distributions with equal weights, ensuring that all labels contribute equally.
+        Using the IV, it is also possible to get a distribution for the balanced accuracy by convolving the distributions of accuracy per label with equal weights.
       - **Standard Accuracy (acc):**
-        This metric is computed by convolving the per-label distributions with weights proportional to the frequency of each label in the dataset.
+        The accuracy is computed by convolving the per-label distributions with weights proportional to the frequency of each label in the dataset.
     - **Development over Trainingset size:**
       Another alternative is to observe the development of the accuracy while the trainingset increases and therefore the classifier improves.
 To do so, one of the prior functions is run multiple times with n values from 1 to 100.
 TODO: Elaborate